 - A read-only DevEUI - a 16 digit code uniquely identifying the Guppy (printed on the label)

-- A configurable AppKey - a 32 digit code that authenticates the Guppy to the website and network server
+- A configurable AppKey (1.1) - a 32 digit code that authenticates the Guppy to the application server

-- Each Guppy is provisioned with a random default AppKey
+- Each Guppy is provisioned with a random default NwkKey and AppKey (1.1)

 - Other regions don't need the channel mask, as all their networks use the same OTAA frequencies

 Once the region has been configured, the Guppy will attempt to join local networks by transmitting join requests.
-Any network that hears the join requests and has knowledge of the Guppy's DevEUI, AppEUI and AppKey, will allow the Guppy to join the network and transmit data.
+Any network that hears the join requests and has knowledge of the Guppy's DevEUI, JoinEUI and keys, will allow the Guppy to join the network and transmit data.

-Once joined, Guppy repeats the OTAA process once a week by default.
+The Guppy rejoins the network once a week by default.
 This renegotiates encryption keys for enhanced security, and ensures continued operation in the event of a network losing the keys (for instance, if the device is mistakenly deleted).

 How The Guppy Connects (ABP)

 The Guppy can also be configured to connect using Activation By Personalization.
-When using ABP, each Guppy must be configured with three additional numbers:
+When using ABP, each Guppy must be configured with some additional numbers:

 - A configurable DevAddr - an 8 digit code identifying the Guppy to the network